codahale/veil-go/README.md

 ## Algorithms & Constructions

-Veil uses ChaCha20Poly1305 for authenticated encryption, Ristretto255/XDH for key agreement and authentication, Elligator2 for indistinguishable public key encoding, and HKDF-SHA3-512 for key derivation.
+Veil uses ChaCha20Poly1305 for authenticated encryption, Ristretto255/XDH for key agreement and authentication, Elligator2 for indistinguishable public key encoding, HKDF-SHA3-512 for key derivation, and the STREAM construction for authenticated encryption of streaming data.

 * ChaCha20Poly1305 is fast, well-studied, and requires no padding.
 It is vulnerable to nonce misuse, but both keys and nonces are derived from random data, making collisions very improbable.